cesarrosales/pyflask/README.md

 # pyflask
-Minimal Flask API project using a clean, layered architecture (routes, services, repositories, models).
+Minimal Flask API project deployable to AWS Lambda as a container image, using a clean, layered architecture (routes, services, repositories, models).

 ## Setup